gphanikumar/MaterialsOntologies/doc/ConceptOnto.md

 The inference can be read as:

       "Thermo-Calc suite" "tool offers a technique that determines parameter" "Molar volume"

+We also define the inverse relationship to make further inferences.

+      mc:PaTo rdfs:label "parameter determines by technique offered by tool" mc:PaTo owl:inverseOf mc:ToPa

 ## Equivalent classes